timothymillar/TEFingerprint/docs/method.rst

 Downstream Filtering and Analysis
 ---------------------------------

-TEFingerprint does not assume a specific for investigating transposon insertion locations.
+TEFingerprint does not assume a specific reason for investigating transposon insertion locations.
 Instead it summarises the input data into a flexible format that can be used for multiple downstream tasks.
 The output formats available are GFF3 and CSV (or other delimited text formats).